Fairbanks Alaska, USA Travel Guide

 Fly into Anchorage, explore Southcentral, take the train or drive to Denali, then continue to Fairbanks, and fly out from Fairbanks (or vice-versa).

-Combine your Fairbanks trip with a guided tour or experienced self-drive up the Dalton Highway to cross the Arctic Circle, or even further to Coldfoot or Prudhoe Bay.
+Combine your Fairbanks trip with a guided trip or experienced self-drive up the Dalton Highway to cross the Arctic Circle, or even further to Coldfoot or Prudhoe Bay.
 This is a true wilderness experience.